Convergence of spatial branching processes to $\alpha$-stable CSBPs: Genealogy of semi-pushed fronts: The BBM seen from the tip

-The reversed process turns out to be much easier to study than the BBM in $(0,L)$.
-In particular, the drift is explicit and the spine process $(\la{\zeta_t})_{t\geq 0}$ is transient.
-As a consequence, we do not need to consider an exponential tilting of the density $q_t$ to define its Green function.
-The next result is standard, see e.g.~\cite[Theorem 3.19]{etheridge2011some}. \begin{lemma} We have
+The reversed process turns out to be much easier to study than the BBM on $(0,L)$.
+In particular, the reversed spine process $(\la{\zeta_t})_{t \ge 0}$ is transient, and we do not need to consider an exponential tilting of its density to define its Green's function.
+The next result follows from the explicit expression for the Green's function of a one-dimensional diffusion, see for instance \cite[Theorem~3.19]{etheridge2011some}, and from a simple computation.